datascientistlyg/deep_reinforcement_learning_project2/README.md

 ipykernel

 ## Code Architecture
-Navigation.ipynb: jupyter notebook based solution
+Continuous_Control.ipynb: jupyter notebook based solution

 ddpg_agent.py: DQN agent code

 model.py: Q-Network based model

+actor.pth: weights of the actor model

-checkpoint.pth: weights of the DQN model
+critic.pth: weights of the critic model

 ## Instructions
 In this project, we could run Navigation.ipynb within the env, train the model and get the results.